ghengisschlong/shitstain/README.md

 #One Month Rails

-This is the Shitstain sample application for
+This is the sample application for
 [*One Month Rails*](http:/onemonthrails.com)

 check out my website at